carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Workshops

-On June 1, the last of conference, we will run several parallel workshop sessions.
+On June 1, the last day of the conference, we will run several parallel workshop sessions.
 There will be a limited number of seats available for each of this workshop and you will receive an email from us stating how you can secure a place in the workshop of your choice.
 We are still discussing to offer some seats for the partcipants from UCD, who would be able to register on spot with a minimum fee.

 ##### Wireless